crystal-lang/crystal-website/_posts/2024-11-05-lifetime-event-loop.md

 nightly builds should help us gather more usage data to assess whether there are any more noteworthy implications we have not been aware of.

-### Timers and Timeouts

-At this point, there's a missing optimization for timers (`sleep 1.second`) and timeouts (`socket.read_timeout = 1.second`).
-In case you're using lots of them, it might lead to performance degradation.

-This is only a temporary limitation until we finish the implementation of an efficient data structure.
-We're already working on that.

 ### Multi-Threading

 The new implementation works well with the multi-threading preview